getodk/docs/odkx-src/index.rst

 View data on device
 """""""""""""""""""
-Investigate and visualize entire datasets directly on the device through graphical, map, tabular displays and filtered views.
+Investigate and visualize entire datasets directly on the device through graphical, map, tabular displays, and filtered views.

 User access control
 """"""""""""""""""""